abhishekg16/raft/README.md

 #Raft (Consensus Module)#
-This project provides an implementation of Raft consensus algorithm.
+This project provides a highly reliable Key-Value store.
+It uses the Raft consensus algorithm to  keep all the instances of the K-V store consistent.
 The consensus algorithm guarantee that there would be only one leader a time in the system for a term.
+The client can contact to leader and get there command executed on the K-V store.
+Current Implementation has one drawback the raft layer itself updates the K-V store which in not a good design.
+I might fix this issue in future.
-The raft also provides the well defined interface by using which you can get information about the  leader and term.
-	Raft uses the cluster implementation as a underlying communication channel which allows different raft instances to communicate over the network.
-It also uses the LevelDB to store the log messages.
+The raft provides the well defined interface by using which you can get information about the leader, term etc. Raft layer uses the cluster implementation as a underlying communication channel which allows different raft instances to communicate over the network.
+It also uses the LevelDB to store the log messages at persistent storage

 ####Features of Implementation ####
 1. Provides easily configurable files
 2. File logging facilities
+3. System can work fine in case of lost message, Delayed message
+4. System can bear upto n/2 node failures.
 3. Provide two different port for the message and control message (But not used in current Implementation)
+4. Ensure the idempotent execution of the command

 #### Limitation ####
 1. The storage is linked with the raplication layer which is a bad design.
 Need to be fixed.